cyclohexanamine/haskcalc/README.md

 calc3 reimplements calc2 using UParser.
 Many of the operators were removed, because UParser gets extremely slow with more nesting, but it would finish (eventually) with the full operator list.

+UParser2 reimplements UParser as a wrapper for the State monad, which dramatically increases the performance.
+The semantics are the same as UParser, i.e., like Parsec except failed parsers never eat tokens.

+calc4 reimplements calc3 using UParser2.
+It does the same things as calc2, at comparable speeds.

 irpnM implements a straightforward interactive RPN (Reverse Polish Notation, i.e., stack-based) calculator.